 The value of goods provided by charity to the donor

-- Charities should mention the reason behind the unsuccessful transaction in the failed donation receipt explaining to the donor why the donation transaction was nullified.
+- Charities should mention the reason behind the unsuccessful transaction in the failed receipt explaining to the donor why the transaction was nullified.

 - The dates when a failed transaction had been initiated should be provided to the donor by the charity organization.

-- A failed donation receipt should provide a link for the donor to update their billing information.
+- A failed receipt should provide a link for the donor to update their billing information.

-- Credit card information of the charity should be provided in the failed donation receipt.
+- Credit card information of the charity should be provided in it.

 - An email address of the charity organization is provided to allow the donor to find out more details about the failed transaction.

-- The name of the person that initiated the failed transaction should be provided by the charity organization in the failed donation receipt.
+- The name of the person that initiated the failed transaction should be provided by the charity organization.

-- The charity should state in the failed donation receipt the name of the person or organization that was intended to receive the contribution from the donor.
+- The charity should state the name of the person or organization that was intended to receive the contribution from the donor.

-- Charities should also mention the amount that was involved in the failed transaction when filling the failed donation receipt sent to donors for evaluation.
+- Charities should also mention the amount that was involved in the failed transaction when filling the receipt sent to donors for evaluation.

 Conclusion